filecoin-project/specs/networking.md

 When a filecoin node connects to the network, it may connect to multiple nodes at once.
 When a new node connects, it must be greeted with the `HelloMessage` through the hello-handshake protocol first.
 Only after that message has been sent can other streams be opened.
 If a node receives a `HelloMessage` with a GenesisBlock it doesn't support, it must immediately close the entire connection to that peer.

-If the node learns through that handshake about newer blocks it should request these immediately to sync up their chain.
+If the node learns through that handshake about newer blocks it should use that new information to sync up their chain.

 ### Syncing

 Whenever a node learns about a new `BlockHead` it should attempt to import the block - let that be through the `HelloMessage` or through the [block pubsub protocol](data-propagation.md#block-propagation).
-For that it may fetches the ancestors of that block through bitswap until it is fully caught up.
+For that it may fetch the ancestors of that block through bitswap until it is fully caught up.
 Importing in this context refers to the node confirming that the block is valid, as described in [Validation](./validation.md) and storing it locally.
 This mode is known as "syncing".
 During "syncing" the same node may not mine blocks.